find-and-dine/Find-and-Dine/README.md

 # Find and Dine

-This is a mockup of a "Questions & Answers" component for a restaurant reviews app.
+This is a mockup of a "Image Gallery and Mosaic" component for a restaurant reviews app.

 Built with HTML, CSS, MongoDB, Express.js, React, Node.js, and Docker.